What is a PROFESSIONAL REGISTERED PARLIAMENTARIAN®

 •applying the ethical and business practices of a professional parliamentarian

-The Professional Qualifying Course (PQC) is offered in conjunction with NAP’s Biennial Convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
+The Professional Qualifying Examination(PQE) is offered in conjunction with NAP’s Biennial Convention, in conjunction with the NAP Training Conference, and at other times upon approval of the Professional Development Committee.
 Six or more participants are required.
-See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.
+See the event calendar for exams currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.

 Maintaining PRP® Status

-The Professional Renewal Course (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
+The Professional Renewal Certification (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the NAP Training Conference, and at other times upon approval of the Professional Development Committee.
 Six or more participants are required.
-See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.
+See the event calendar for events currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.